Student and Campus Community FacilitiesStudent Life Facilities

 The renovations consisted of the creation of two new lounges – one for the graduate residents and one for the undergraduate residents, a second laundry facility and a computer lounge with a student collaboration station.
 All three bathrooms received new tile floors and shower stalls along with upgraded toilet partitions and accessories.
 The common areas and individual student rooms received new LVT, carpet and paint.

 Central Bucks South High School: Auditorium

-Skepton Construction was hired by the Central Bucks School District to build a new high school at their 79-acre site.
+The Central Bucks South High School auditorium project consisted of new construction of a high school on the Central Bucks South School District’s 79-acre site.
 The project included many unique features and innovations such as centrally located support facilities including cafeteria, art, family and consumer service and industrial technology, 2 gymnasiums, an 8-lane competition pool that accommodates 500 spectators, an 800-seat auditorium with full fly gallery and a full-service shared media center.